Raqeebahh/Hackbio-Cancer-Internship/Stage 2 task/Stage 2 - Report.md

 ![Aspose Words 9227c33d-5700-4d0c-8026-8540b867fd27 004](https://github.com/user-attachments/assets/842e9f21-e550-4a04-97d9-29dcfb1c258a)

-Fig. 6: Volcano plot of glioblastoma dataset
+Fig. 6: Volcano plot of glioblastoma dataset.

 **Task 4:** Functional enrichment analysis was carried out using ShinyGO, to identify biological pathways that are significantly overrepresented in the gene expression dataset.